-If you are a healthcare professional and you have federal student loan debt, there is a decent chance you can have that debt forgiven tax-free through public service loan forgiveness.
-However, the government has done a great job in making any rules pertaining to student loans as confusing as possible.
-For some medical professionals, having a thorough understanding of how to qualify for PSLF could mean the difference between saving tens of thousands of dollars or experiencing a lot of heartache.
+The government has done a great job in making any rules pertaining to student loans as confusing as possible.
+For many young professionals, having a thorough understanding of how to qualify for PSLF could mean the difference between saving tens of thousands of dollars (or more) or experiencing a lot of heartache.
 To qualify, you must meet ALL 5 of the following requirements:

 - Have eligible loans: These loans must have been received under the Federal Direct Loan Program.
 The older FFEL Loans and Perkins loans don't qualify.
 But they may become eligible if you consolidate them under a Federal Direct Consolidation Loan.
 Keep in mind that whenever you consolidate federal loans, that restarts the clock toward PSLF on any loans included in the consolidation, even the ones you have already been making qualified payments on.
 As an example, this week I had a meeting with a prospective client.
 We started talking about their student loan debt.
 It turns out, they had been making payments for years on $45k worth of FFEL loans under the old income-based repayment (IBR)plan.
 Because they were on an income-driven plan, this person assumed they would qualify for PSLF.
 Unfortunately, I had to break the bad news that FFEL loans, even if being paid under an income-driven plan, don't qualify for PSLF.
 Loans from private lenders also do not qualify.
 This is why you want to carefully consider refinancing federal loans to private loans because that decision can not be reversed.